Nerve Finance (NRV) Price Tops $0.0654 on Exchanges

-Nerve Finance (CURRENCY:NRV) traded up 3.5% against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on December 15th.
-Nerve Finance has a market cap of $3.03 million and $472,454.00 worth of Nerve Finance was traded on exchanges in the last 24 hours.
-One Nerve Finance coin can now be purchased for approximately $0.0654 or 0.00000139 BTC on exchanges.
-Over the last week, Nerve Finance has traded down 26.5% against the U.S. dollar.
+Nerve Finance (CURRENCY:NRV) traded down 1.2% against the US dollar during the 1-day period ending at 0:00 AM ET on December 16th.
+During the last seven days, Nerve Finance has traded down 23.8% against the US dollar.
+One Nerve Finance coin can currently be bought for about $0.0654 or 0.00000137 BTC on exchanges.
+Nerve Finance has a total market capitalization of $3.02 million and $363,082.00 worth of Nerve Finance was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.